Gi60s/openapi-enforcer/README.md

 ### Options

-The `options` object defines options for several functions.
+The `options` object defines options for several prototype functions.
 Those options are broken into their specific categories.

 ```js
 const options = {